 The partnership gave Flink access to a valuable and flexible pool of first-rate Go developers, QA engineers, and other specialists in a core stage of fast expansion.

 With this solid foundation built, our partner is able to more easily include features and scale their efforts across different locations.
 For example, adding a warehouse to the system began as a complex technical task and now doesn’t require an engineer.
-It’s easier to add cities and even countries, leaving no roadblocks for accelerated growth.
+It’s easier to add cities and even countries, leaving no roadblocks to accelerated growth.

 The success of this project hinged on the following factors: